 The Internship gives a broad introduction to working life at a museum and is best suited to students or those at the early stages of their career.
 Our interns work closely with staff members to undertake daily operations across our Gallery and Collection locations.
-In line with Griffith University's ongoing commitment to provide safe and flexible learning during the CoVid-19 restrictions and beyond, our Trimester 2 program will incorporate increased remote learning opportunities for students and alumni.
+In line with Griffith University's ongoing commitment to provide safe and flexible learning, our program will incorporate increased remote learning opportunities for students and alumni.
 This means that a large part of the Internship can be completed from home under the close guidance of museum staff.

-During Trimester 2 interns will have some access to our Collection storerooms and Gallery facilities, and will learn about installing exhibitions, preventative conservation, condition reporting and other hands-on museum skills while following social distancing measures.
+Interns will have supervised access to our Collection storerooms and Gallery facilities when feasible, and will learn about installing exhibitions, preventative conservation, condition reporting and other hands-on museum skills while following social distancing measures.
 While working from home, interns will focus on curatorial and collections research, online engagement, marketing and arts administration.
 This new program is designed to equip interns with the basic skills needed to secure meaningful and flexible working opportunities in our post-pandemic environment.

 Each internship is run as a 12 day volunteer program alongside the University's trimester timetable.
 Successful applicants may elect to complete the program one day per Week over the Trimester, or in an 'intensive' model.

 These are the steps involved in the application process: